By Emma from All Over the Place

 DON’T just stay in Marrakech

 As my Moroccan colleagues like to say, Marrakech is like Disneyland.
-It’s an incredibly lively and wonderful place filled with enchanting things to see, but if you want to get a richer taste of Morocco, definitely venture outside of the city.
+It’s an incredibly lively and wonderful place filled with enchanting things to see and one of the best Morocco cities to visit, but if you want to get a richer taste of Morocco, definitely venture outside of the city.
 Even just getting outside of the medina and exploring the more residential side of Marrakech is a step in the right direction!

 Luckily for you, there are a bunch of amazing destinations in Morocco that you can reach within a couple hours from Marrakech, like the magnificent Ouzoud Waterfalls, bustling Casablanca, or the rocky Agafay Desert.

 You could even get to the coastal Essaouira within 4 hours and start a trip down to Imssouane, Taghazout, and Agadir to get a taste of Morocco’s beachy vibes.

 Each town in Morocco has a unique vibe and flair and you can experience so much of this beautiful country simply by just getting out and going there.

 DO Try to blend in as much as possible